arendd/bh-europe_2025_metrics/paper/paper.md

 ## Data collection and preparation

 The ontology development started with a comprehensive data collection step.
-KPIs were gathered from multiple ELIXIR nodes and service providers using a shared Google Sheet that included columns for the indicator name, description, service category, indicator type (quantitative or qualitative), target group, measurement approach, automation possibilities, and links to reference documents.
+KPIs were gathered from multiple ELIXIR Nodes and service providers using a shared Google Sheet that included columns for the indicator name, description, service category, indicator type (quantitative or qualitative), target group, measurement approach, automation possibilities, and links to reference documents.
 These data formed the foundation for designing the core entities and relations of the ontology.

 To ensure reusability, the schema was separated into two parts: